-As we gear up for the 2025 instalment of the great darting roadshow, the Premier League, we take a look at some of the records and statistics surrounding the enthralling competition.
+After the 2026 instalment of the great darting roadshow concluded with another Luke Littler masterclass - we take a look at some of the records and statistics surrounding Darts Premier League.

 Michael van Gerwen is the most successful player in Premier League Darts history having won the coveted title on seven occasions.

-Raymond van Barneveld holds the current record for the most tournament appearances, having featured in 14 of the 19 editions to date.
+Dutch darting giants Raymond van Barneveld and Michael van Gerwen hold the current record for the most tournament appearances, having featured in 14 of the 22 editions to date.

 Barney, as a consequence of his record number of appearances in the competition, also comes out on top of the list for the most matches played in Premier League Darts history.